GentlemansKiller/old-world-tasks-info/electronics.md

 * vise grips
 * set of qtr and 3/8 drives sockets ratchets.

+## Video
+* Look for more tube TVs.
+Analog TVs.
+Maybe try to find a nice 1960s black and white TV as well.
+The older the better.
+Collect as many as possible
+* Tube computer monitors.
+For Windows98 dekstop project as well.
+Preferably ones from before the year 2000

 ## Computer Projects
 * Old Desktop designed to run with windows 98
 	* "high end" graphics